 Step 2: Stop comparing real progress to social media

-People — especially on social media — tend to downplay the negatives and over-represent the positives.
+People—especially on social media—tend to downplay negatives and over-represent the positives.
 Consider the reality behind what you see.

 Step 3: Stop.
 Think.
 Act.